Daughters, Daughters

-Daughters, Daughters (Abu el Banat) is a 1973 Israeli film directed by Moshé Mizrahi, who also co-wrote the screenplay.
+Daughters, Daughters (אבו אל בנאת) is a 1973 Israeli film directed by Moshé Mizrahi, who also co-wrote the screenplay.
 It was entered into the 1974 Cannes Film Festival.

 Plot

 Shabtai Alfandari (Shaike Ophir) is a pure Sephardic Jerusalemite, father to nine daughters, who yearns for a son who will one day say Kaddish for him after his death.
 Alfandari dreams about the son and plays with him in his dreams.
 He consults with sorcerers to remove the curse that prevents him from having a son.
 He arranges for his eldest daughter to marry his assistant in hopes that a male child will be born into the family, but another daughter is born instead.